Vending Machine at Boston University Dispenses Plan B Emergency Contraception

 As reproductive rights remain in the spotlight, a vending machine that students helped bring to Boston University is going viral.
 It dispenses emergency contraception, and it is one of the first machines of its kind in the country.

-At a time when many are concerned about barriers to contraception, students at Boston University are making getting Plan B as easy as getting a late-night snack.
-In the bottom of the student union, right next to vending machines filled with energy drinks and candy, there is a machine that dispenses the morning after pill for just $7.25.
+At a time when many are concerned about barriers to accessing contraception, students at Boston University are making getting Plan B as easy as getting a late-night snack.
+In the bottom of the student union, right next to vending machines filled with energy drinks and candy, there is a machine that dispenses the "morning-after" pill for just $7.25.

 The machine was spearheaded by a group called Students for Reproductive Freedom.
 They decided to install it after seeing a similar one at Brandeis University.
 Since it debuted in March, they have sold over 1,000 emergency contraception pills.